shivasiddharth/GassistPi/README.md

 *************************************************
 ## **HEADLESS AUTOSTART on BOOT SERVICE SETUP**
 *************************************************
-1. Open the service files in the /GassistPi/systemd/ directory and add your project and model ids in the indicated places and save the file.
+1. Open the service files in the /GassistPi/systemd/ directory and verify your project and model ids and save the file.

 2. Change directory
 ```